 The world health organisation (WHO) recommends that everyone should be getting around 150 minutes per week of moderate exercise.
-It can be in whatever form you like, including walking, but you should be aiming for around that target.
-10,000 steps are going to take you quite substantially over an hour per day, so this is possibly unsustainable.
+It can be in whatever form you like, including walking, but you should aim for around that target.
+Unfortunately, 10,000 steps will take you at least over an hour per day, so this is relatively unsustainable.

 NHS Active 10

 The NHS recognised this and did some tests of their own.
 They combined these points to try and raise the idea of the active 10 scheme, which focuses on getting people to go on brisk walks three times a day, could quite easily have similar results to what the 10,000 steps were offering if the pace is good enough.

 10,000 steps a day will likely result in you burning 500 calories a day, which will help you lose around a pound per week if this is maintained as your overall deficit.
 Maintaining the 10,000 steps may prove difficult, and it could be wiser to switch things up with different ways to exercise, but the steps will have their effect.